somebeaver/Lowrider.js/README.md

 There are two expected use cases for Lowrider.js:

-1. Your project is a web based UI for an *application*, not just a *single-page app website*.
+1. **Your project is a web based UI for an *application*, not just a *single-page app website***.

 Lowrider.js components are meant to leverage the performance advantages of running without DOM abstraction.
 There is no support for any sort of server side rendering, and you will have a bad time if you want a SEO friendly website.

 Lowrider.js is well suited for application-like projects that run in Electron and browsers.
-The types of applications that are destined for use as installable system applications, but with a web stack UI, and a fallback version that runs in the browser.
+These types of applications are typically destined for use as installable system applications, but with a web stack UI, and a fallback version that runs in the browser.

-2. You plan to incorporate Lowrider.js into a larger toolchain.
+2. **You plan to incorporate Lowrider.js into a larger toolchain**.

 Lowrider.js components are happy to be injected into the DOM with their content pre-rendered, but you'll have to implement it on your own.
 If you find yourself